Unsafe Lane Change Accidents

 Having an attorney involved in your case from the outset also can help you prepare for the potential defenses that the motorist may raise, including a claim of comparative fault.
 Under this doctrine, a driver who can successfully cast part of the blame for a crash onto an injured rider may be entitled to a proportionate reduction in the amount of damages owed.Enlist a Pembroke Pines Attorney for Your Motorcycle Accident Case

-If you or a loved one have been struck by a careless driver in the Pembroke Pines area, you should not hesitate to consult the motor vehicle collision lawyers at Cohn & Smith.
+If you or a loved one have been struck by a careless driver in an unsafe lane change accident in the Pembroke Pines area, you should not hesitate to consult the motor vehicle collision lawyers at Cohn & Smith.
 Call 954-431-8100 or contact us online and ask for a free consultation.
 We accept most cases on a contingency fee basis so that no legal fees are owed unless and until the case is concluded in your favor.
-We can represent victims and their families throughout South Florida, including in Pembroke Pines, Hollywood, Davie, Weston, Coral Springs, and Aventura.
+Our attorneys can represent victims and their families throughout South Florida, including in Pembroke Pines, Hollywood, Davie, Weston, Coral Springs, and Aventura.